-The bell rung unleashing three hundred frenzied students into the corridors.
+The bell rang unleashing three hundred frenzied students into the corridors.
 They trashed their lockers, threw papers in the air, and stampeded out of the high school for their three months of freedom — time for family vacations, summer work, camping with friends, and parties.
 But for three fifteen-year-old girls, it is experiment time.

 Eve wrapped her long, dark, wavy hair into a ponytail.
-Her white sundress with baby blue flowers flowed with the summer breeze, showed off her light brown, toned legs.
+Her white sundress with baby blue flowers flowed with the summer breeze, showing off her light brown, toned legs.
 She stepped on the school bus’s first step.
 Her white sandals made her pastel blue toenail polish stand out.
 She wiggled her toes before she took the rest of the steps.

 Kay was the opposite, her nose always in a book.
 She kept her blonde hair up in a ponytail, and her blue eyes matched Eve’s dress and toenail polish.
 Her white peasant skirt with matching white embroidered top and sandals took you back to the flower power era.

 Eve sashayed her way to the seat behind her two best friends.
 She noticed the boys ogled her, and the girls despised her for her looks.
 Eve’s Blackfoot heritage shined through.
 No one could figure out why someone like her viewed Gia and Kay as sisters, while everybody else made fun of them.